Star Trek Comics Weekly #84

 Following his Alien Spotlight: Romulans one-shot, John Byrne wrote The Hollow Crown and Schism for IDW.
 This week’s column examines these tales.

-In this week’s column for Eaglemoss, I reflect on Star Trek: Mirror Images, a five-issue miniseries from writers Scott and David Tipton, with art by David Messina and Sara Pichelli.
+Let’s on Star Trek: Mirror Images, a five-issue miniseries from writers Scott and David Tipton, with art by David Messina and Sara Pichelli.